HONR Network: Activities

-The HONR network has as many as 300 volunteers working to remove defamatory and harassing content from the internet.
-While all states have anti-harassment laws, not all states equate online stalking, harassment, and defamation with traditional offline offenses.
-This has meant that for many victims, going to the police or filing a civil suit is ineffective in the removal of harassing content online.
-HONR volunteers flag and report harassing videos, images, and content en masse to social media platforms and online service providers, often citing invasion of privacy, bullying, hate speech, and copyright infringement.
+In 2017, it was reported that HONR network had 300 volunteers working to remove defamatory and harassing content from the internet.
+All states have anti-harassment laws, but not all states extend the laws to online harassment.
+HONR volunteers report harassment, including posts with unauthorized photos, to social media platforms and online service providers, often citing invasion of privacy, bullying, hate speech, and copyright infringement.

-Facebook

-On July 25, 2018, Lenny Pozner issued an open letter to Facebook founder Mark Zuckerberg, in the UK Guardian newspaper.
-In the letter, Pozner and his ex-wife Veronique de la Rosa blasted Zuckerberg for his protective stance on hate speech and inaction in protecting victims of harassment on the Facebook platform.
-Pozner called for Facebook to include survivors and the families of victims of mass casualty events in its groups of protected people and provide better removal options for victims of online abuse.
-For over five years, since the Sandy Hook massacre, Pozner's pleas to Facebook for assistance in removing defamatory content had been ignored.
-With no stance on protecting victims from conspiracy theorists or other forms of online harassment and despite thousands of requests for the removal of abusive content, Facebook had only acted to remove a small number of pictures of Noah under an unauthorized use of the photo of a minor or copyright violation rule.
-After the Guardian letter, which was reprinted globally, Facebook officials announced that they had taken steps to recognize victims of mass casualty events as a protected group.
+On July 25, 2018, Lenny Pozner and his former spouse Veronique de la Rosa published an open letter to Mark Zuckerberg in The Guardian that criticized Facebook's failures to protect victims of harassment on the platform.
+They called for Facebook to expand its groups of protected people to include survivors of mass violence and families of victims.
+Pozner said that for five years, Facebook had largely ignored his requests to remove defamatory content, only granting Pozner's request regarding a small number Noah under an unauthorized use of the photo of a minor or copyright violation rule.
+Following the letter, Facebook announced that it had taken steps to recognize victims of mass casualty events as a protected group.